 Such changes in the airline regulatory environment affected many aspects of the aviation industry.
 Established US airlines faced significant competition from new entrants, particularly in the initial period following deregulation in 1978.
-These new airlines were generally not unionized, and operated with labour costs which were well below those of Open Sky Policy for Developing Countries with Emphasis on the Small Island Developing States (SIDS) the large incumbents.
+These new airlines were generally not unionized, and operated with labour costs which were well below those of the large incumbents.
 They also achieved higher productivity and more flexible work practices.
 (Alamdari and Morell, 1997).
-Progress since the development of concepts such as "Open Skies" in the late 1970s as an alternative to the restrictive bilateral air service agreements that had effectively controlled most international transport since the mid-1940s has been uneven and spasmodic (Button, 2009).
-European liberalization formally started from 1988 with the passage of the first liberation package (Crans, 1992, AEA Yearbook, 1993).
+Progress since the development of concepts such as -Open Skies? in the late 1970s as an alternative to the restrictive bilateral air service agreements that had effectively controlled most international transport since the mid-1940s has been uneven and spasmodic (Button, 2009) encouraged such a trend.
+It is wrong however to assume that the development in EU airlines' staff levels is entirely due to increased competition in the EU countries.
+However a survey of 18 airlines revealed that almost two thirds of surveyed carriers believed that EU liberalization measures affected their policy in relation to staffing ??Cranfield, 1997).